Activation-Deactivation: A General Framework for Robust Post-hoc Explainable AI: The Activation-Deactivation ( ) framework

 \section{The Activation-Deactivation (\ad) framework}

-\ad performs inference by forcibly \emph{deactivating activations} at each layer of a model that pertain to occluded features.
-This halts the propagation of effects to the next layer of the model.
+The \ad algorithm \emph{deactivates} the activations that correspond to occluded input features during inference (\cref{fig:architecture}).
+This halts the propagation of the effects to the next layer of the model.
 In what follows, we assume the same model $\mc{N}$, which we omit from the notation.
 We introduce two new families of functions: position ($\mathit{pos_i}$) and position-attribution ($\Phi_i$), where $i$ is a layer of $\mc{N}$.
-For the ease of presentation, we describe the framework for two-dimensional inputs (like 2D images), but the exact same procedure works for any number of dimensions.
+For ease of presentation, we describe the framework for two-dimensional inputs, but the procedure generalizes to $n$ dimensions.